jnadolski/ai-file-organizer/README.md

 ### For macOS Users

-1. Download the `Gemini-Powered AI File Organizer.app` from the [releases page](https://github.com/your-username/your-repo/releases).
+1. Download the `Gemini-Powered AI File Organizer.app.zip` from the [latest release](https://github.com/jnadolski/ai-file-organizer/releases/tag/v1.0.0).
 2. Drag the application to your `Applications` folder.
 3. Double-click the application to run it.